 Consumption of Ultra-Processed Foods and Esophageal Cancer

 The analysis found that groups with a very high intake of processed food were associated with a 78% increased risk of esophageal cancer compared with the lowest intake groups.
-Study also found a significant increased risk of esophageal cancer risk with increased intake of pickled foods.
+Study also found a significant increased risk of esophageal cancer risk with increased intake of pickled foods (may include pickled vegetables).